dart-lang/site-www/src/content/web/wasm.md

                             For example: dart compile wasm -Da=1,b=2 main.dart
 ```

+Wasm compilation is available in stable, but still in preview.
+While we continue optimizing tooling to improve developer experience,
-To try Wasm today from the `main` channel:
+you can try compiling Dart to Wasm today
+by following the temporary steps outlined here:

 1. Start with a web app: `dart create -t web mywebapp`